 - is provided pdsch-HARQ-ACK-Codebook = dynamic or pdsch-HARQ-ACK-Codebook-r16

-the UE generates a HARQ-ACK information bit as described in clause 9.1.3 for a DCI format 1_1 indicating SCell dormancy and the HARQ-ACK information bit value is ACK.
+the UE generates a HARQ-ACK information bit as described in clause 9.1.3 for a DCI format 1_1 or a DCI format 1_3 indicating SCell dormancy without scheduling a PDSCH reception and the HARQ-ACK information bit value is ACK.

 If a UE is not provided PDSCH-CodeBlockGroupTransmission, the UE generates one HARQ-ACK information bit per transport block.